Prerequisites

 Go to http://localhost:4100 — the wizard started the server during install.
 The Pipeline view shows your features across kanban lanes.

 New to Aigon?
 Walk through the Brewboard tutorial first — it’s a small Next.js seed repo with six pre-written feature specs ready to run.
 The tutorial gets you cloning, applying Aigon, and watching the dashboard drive a real feature in ~10 minutes.
-The wizard may already have cloned it for you; the tutorial covers both cases.
+Setup offers the seed clone interactively;

 Via the dashboard (recommended)